And he weighs three hundred pounds

-- Skip Muldoon is a captain of a luxury riverboat, drug smuggler, and Depraved Bisexual with an emphasis on the depraved.
+- Skip Muldoon of Blood Money is the captain of a luxury Mississippi riverboat, drug smuggler, and Depraved Bisexual with an emphasis on the depraved.
 His half-brother, John "Pappy" Le Blanc, is the paranoid, senile, and dangerously rich head of the drug cartel that Skip worked for.

-- In the Batman: The Animated Series episode "The Forgotten", homeless people are being kidnapped and forced to work in a mine run by one of these types, pictured above complete with a piece of fried chicken and a fan.
+- Batman: The Animated Series: In "The Forgotten", homeless people are being kidnapped and forced to work in a mine run by one of these types, pictured above complete with a piece of fried chicken and a fan.
 (All he lacked was a Southern accent.)

 - Parodied with the anthropomorphic chicken lawyer.